-$^{17}$ I once had a graduate student question whether something Pope John Paul II did was in violation of Canon Law.
+17 I once had a graduate student question whether something Pope John Paul II did was in violation of Canon Law.
 I pointed out to him that the pope has authority over Canon Law, and suggested that if he wanted to write to the pope to point out the Holy Father's mistake, he was free to do so.
-I don't think he took me up on that.
+I don't think he were regulations about when it was and wasn"t allowed, who should have a key to the tabernacle, and what types of chapels could have Adoration: nothing particularly helpful for what the inquirer was looking for.
+If it isn"t theology, it most certainly isn"t devotional!

-Canon Law tends to affect the Secular Franciscan Order only in terms of what it says of secular institutes (though we are a full Order in the Church, we don't fall in the legal category of "religious," and so we're lumped in with other secular institutes that are not themselves orders.)
+Canon Law tends to affect the Secular Franciscan Order only in terms of what it says of secular institutes (though we are a full Order in the Church, we don"t fall in the legal category of "religious," and so we"re lumped in with other secular institutes that are not themselves orders.)
 As Pope John Paul II acknowledged, we are "one and unique."
-We don't quite fit into the "normal" categories found in Canon Law.
+We don"t quite fit into the "normal" categories found in Canon Law.
 There are only a handful of statutes that affect us as an order.
-However, it could be helpful for at least some SFOs to have a general understanding of what is said about us, particularly our standing as an autonomous "subject of rights and duties" in the Church: though we are united with the various orders of friars and Third Order Regular priests, brothers and sisters, we are in no way "under their authority," nor are we adjuncts of "real" Franciscans.
+However, it could be helpful for at least some SFOs to have a general understanding of what is said about us, particularly our standing as an autonomous "subject of rights and duties" in the Church: though we are united with the various orders of friars and Third Order Regular priests, brothers and sisters, we are in no way "under their authority," nor are we adjuncts of "real"

+Franciscans.
 We are real Franciscans.
 There have been problems in some fraternities where a friar treats the OFS like his personal work force, even controlling finances, or where Seculars turn "to father" to get his "final word" on practically everything.
 This is contrary to our place within the Franciscan family, and contrary to the norms of Church law.
 To claim any less is a violation of our mission to and for the Church.